Idan-Harari/ICTBIT-React-Challenge/README.md

 - Ensure that the first letter of the username is capital, and that rest of the letter are lowercase.
 - Changes in the user's name and age should be automatically reflected in this component utilizing MobX reactivity.

-# MongoDB/Mongoose

-## Task 1

-Write a simple Mongoose user schema.

-## Task 1 Details

-- Schema properties should match the `UserModel` from above.
-- Ensure that timestamps will be recorded.
-- This code will not be executed, but should be valid.
-- A starter file is located at `~/userModel.js`.
-Fix and finish the code.

-## Task 2

-- Write a simple function that demonstrates how to find and update a user model.

-### Task 2 Details

-- A starter function is in the `~/updateCurrentUser.js file`.
-Fix and finish the code.
-- This code should utilize the user schema you wrote in Task 1.
-- Assume the user ID is given to you.
-- If no DB document is found, create a new one.
-- Return the new document after update.
-- This code will not be executed, but should be valid.

 # Notes